Trevor Williams (American football)

-Trevor Williams (born September 15, 1993) is an American football cornerback who is a free agent.
-He played football at Calvert Hall College High School in Towson, Maryland, where he was a two-year letterman and two-year team captain.
+Trevor Williams (born September 15, 1993) is an American former professional football player who was a cornerback for the San Diego / Los Angeles Chargers, Arizona Cardinals, and Philadelphia Eagles of the National Football League (NFL).
+He played high school football at Calvert Hall College High School in Towson, Maryland, where he was a two-year letterman and two-year team captain.
 He was named first-team All-State his senior year in 2011.
-Williams played college football at Penn State for four years.
-He was named Honorable Mention All-Big Ten in 2014 and 2015.
+Williams played college football for the Penn State Nittany Lions for four years.
+He was named honorable mention All-Big Ten Conference in 2014 and 2015.
 He played in 49 games during his college career, recording 84 tackles and five interceptions.
-After going undrafted in the 2016 NFL Draft, he signed with the San Diego Chargers.
-He has also been a member of the Arizona Cardinals, Philadelphia Eagles, Jacksonville Jaguars, and Pittsburgh Steelers.
+After going undrafted in the 2016 NFL draft, he signed with the Chargers.
+He started 15 games for the Chargers in 2017 due to a season-ending injury to Jason Verrett.
+Despite being graded by Pro Football Focus as the 10th highest performing cornerback of the 2017 season, Williams was later benched in 2018 and struggled with injuries before being released by the Chargers in October 2019.
+He then went on to play two games for the Cardinals in 2019 and two games for the Eagles in 2020.
+He was also a member of the practice squads of the Jacksonville Jaguars and Pittsburgh Steelers in 2020 but did not appear in any games for either team.